T-infinity/T-infinity-docs/docs/mesh.rst

 .. note::
    Local Ids are represented using a 32 bit integer, global ids are represented using a 64 bit integer.
-   Complex simulations may require more than 2.2 billion total mesh entities; however it is considered unlikely that any one partition will have over 2.2 billion resident entities.
+   Complex simulations may require more than 2.2 billion total mesh entities; however, it is considered unlikely that any one partition will have over 2.2 billion resident entities.

 Mesh Domains
 ~~~~~~~~~~~~